Michael Richey: Sailing

 After 1948 Richey started sailing races, initially as a navigator on the boats of others.
 In 1964 he acquired a small junk rigged boat, a converted Nordic Folkboat named Jester from Herbert "Blondie" Hasler, the co-founder of the OSTAR competition.
 With this boat, Richey henceforth "succeeded" in an unusual manner as a solo sailor.
-The previous owner Hasler had already participated with Jester on the first two OSTAR races in 1960 and 1964 from Plymouth in southern England to the eastern coast of the United States, still with the intention of winning the race.
+The previous owner, Hasler, had already participated with Jester on the first two OSTAR races in 1960 and 1964 from Plymouth in southern England to the eastern coast of the United States, still with the intention of winning the race.

-Richey continued these trips, even if he – not participating in the increasing mechanization and professionalisation of the sport – never had a chance to win the OSTAR race.
+Richey continued these trips, even if he—not participating in the increasing mechanization and professionalisation of the sport – never had a chance to win the OSTAR race.
 On the contrary, he failed on the way (three of his eight Regatta participations) or he reached the destination at Newport, Rhode Island several weeks later than the winning boat, being the last or second last of the starting field.
 However, by Richey's Atlantic crossings Jester became "something of a national sailing symbol in Britain".

 Two problematic accidents could not keep him away from participating in the OSTAR race.
-On the return journey from the US coast in 1986 Richey came into a heavy storm, but was saved along with the boat.
+On the return journey from the US coast in 1986, Richey came into a heavy storm, but was saved along with the boat.
 In the following OSTAR Regatta 1988, Jester was so badly damaged in a storm that Richey finally had to abandon the boat.
-He commented the loss as follows: "For me, it was an occasion of immeasurable sadness which I found great difficulty getting over".
+He commented on the loss as follows: "For me, it was an occasion of immeasurable sadness, which I found great difficulty getting over".

-Richey's friends subsequently collected money in order to provide a replica true to the original, and with this new Jester he took part in the following two races in 1992 and in 1996, finishing again as last participant within the time limit.
+Richey's friends subsequently collected money in order to provide a replica true to the original, and with this new Jester he took part in the following two races in 1992 and in 1996, finishing again as the last participant within the time limit.
 After his last arrival in England – on the way back in 1997 Richey celebrated his 80th birthday – he still had an achievement to celebrate with Jester, gaining a certificate of entry in the Guinness Book of World Records as the oldest man to cross the Atlantic alone in a boat.

 Richey participated at the OSTAR regattas in unbroken succession from 1968 to 1996.
 In eight appearances with his small yacht Jester, he is still (as of 2016) the sailor with the second most competition participations.
 A single other sailor surpassed him: Peter Crowther participated in 2013 for the ninth time and thus became the sole record holder.

-Placements in the OSTAR regattas 1968–1996
+Placements in the OSTAR regattas, 1968–1996

-Richey's rankings, eight OSTAR-participations with Jester:
+Richey's rankings: eight OSTAR participations with Jester: